 I want to warn you, right away, that taking plain CBD oil for focus will probably do next to nothing.
 So many companies are falsely claiming several benefits of CBD oil without them being true, so please be careful who you trust.

 What are Good CBD Products for Concentration and Focus?

 As mentioned above, our vote goes to GO: CBD for focus.
 This unique formulation is quickly gaining in popularity, and it isn’t that hard to figure out why.

 People love the effects they feel after taking 1mL (recommended serving) of this CBD oil for increased concentration and focus.
 1mL contains 16.6mg of organic CBD extract, and 10mg of synephrine.

 This CBD oil blend also contains organic MCT (medium chain triglyceride) oil to act as both a carrier oil to help even the dose out, and fuel for your brain.

 Did you know that MCT oil serves as excellent brain food?
 The fats located within coconut oil breakdown into ketones.
 These ketones can be used by our brains as a fuel source.

 The basic idea revolves around giving our brains a little bit of extra fuel to help it function more efficiently.

 What is synephrine?

 It’s a naturally occurring substance that is found in the bitter orange tree of Southeast Asia.
-According to studies, bitter orange extracts that contain p‐synephrine are widely used for a number of things, including mental focus and cognition.
+According to studies, bitter orange extracts that contain p‐synephrine are widely used for a number of things, including mental focus and energy.